nejucomo/pangalactic/pg/guide/src/tutorial/basics.md

 ## Next Steps

-Now that we've created a couple of revisions, in the next section we'll see how Alice can develop independent sequences of development using `branches`.
+Now that we've created a couple of revisions, in the next chapter we'll see how Alice can develop independent sequences of development using `branches`.